What is Age Discrimination?

 To prove disparate impact, it must be possible to show that the work practice affects older employees, and the practice must appear to be neutral but still have a negative impact on older workers.

-If you suspect or now you’re being discriminated against by an employer, there are two specific actions you should take.
+If you suspect or now you’re being discriminated against by an employer in favor of younger workers, there are two specific actions you should take.

 The first is to document everything you believe is discriminatory.
 This includes saving company policy documents, emails (these can be especially valuable), noticeable or small changes in working conditions, and so on.

 For those discriminatory tactics that are harder to document, start keeping a more informal record.
 A work diary or journal can be especially helpful, especially if it’s done electronically in a way that incorporates verifiable time stamps.

 On a more informal level, discreet conversations with fellow employees can also be extremely helpful in these situations.
 They may provide additive evidence that age discrimination is occurring across the board, and having multiple employees available to testify to age discrimination can be invaluable.

 Finally, they can also provide an important network of social support in the work environment, and this can be valuable in other ways as well.